 Kay's presentation will include both lecture and a short film, and we'll leave plenty of time afterward for Q&A. In closing, we'll pass out resources in the form of "gift bags" to each household in attendance, and have an opportunity to sign the newly unveiled SSU Sustainability Pledge.

 This event is open to members of the SSU community and the public, and we encourage faculty in all university schools and departments to attend.
 No previous experience or knowledge is required to participate.
 This event is open to all ages.

-This event takes place on the northeast side of the SSU campus.
-We recommend parking in lot G or M (click here then select "Sonoma State" to purchase a Daily Parking Permit in advance), or traveling by bicycle or public transportation.
+This event takes place on the north side of the SSU campus near the lakes.
+We recommend parking in Lot G (LG on map, east of the lakes) or Lot M (across Copeland Creek).
+Click here then select "Sonoma State" to purchase a Daily Parking Permit in advance.
+Traveling by bicycle or public transportation is also encouraged.
 Please allow 5-10 minutes to walk to the building from the parking lot.
 Specific location will be sent to you upon registration.

 At registration, you will be asked if you can provide proof of COVID-19 vaccination.
 All staff are vaccinated.
 Do not attend if you test positive for COVID-19 or if you have any symptoms that may be indicative of COVID-19, even if you are vaccinated.
 You are highly encouraged to properly wear a mask when indoors, even if you are vaccinated, and our staff would greatly appreciate it.
 Bandanas, gaiters or vented masks are not suitable.
 All SSU updated guidelines can be found here.